-Still, Denver gets about 60 inches of snow per year, compared to the U. S. average of 28 inches annually.
+Still, Denver gets about 60 inches of snow per year, compared to the national average of 28 inches annually.

 The city is also one of the sunniest cities in America, averaging 240 days of sunshine a year.

-That’s a lot of sunny days and oftentimes gets more sun than Miami!
+That’s a lot of sunny days and the city often gets more sun than Miami!